sd-cnd/SyncSphere/README.md

 - **Board Limits:** Set board limits for each organization to maintain clarity.
 - **Stripe Subscription:** Enable Stripe subscriptions for organizations, unlocking unlimited boards.
 - **Landing Page:** A well-crafted landing page to introduce users to SyncSphere's capabilities.
-- **Database:** Utilizes MySQL with Prisma ORM for robust data management.
+- **Database:** Utilizes PostgreSQL with Prisma ORM for robust data management.
 - **UI Frameworks:** Employs shadcnUI and TailwindCSS for a visually appealing and responsive user interface.